zhuyingche/required-duration-estimation/readme.md

 Chen Z*, Yu W*, et al. (2026)
 The influence of recording duration and vigilance state on high-frequency oscillation characterization in epilepsy

-This repository implements a three-stage analytical framework to estimate the required recording duration (reqDur) necessary to capture stable high-frequency oscillation (HFO) spatial distributions across vigilance states.
+This repository implements a three-stage analytical framework to estimate the required recording duration necessary to capture stable high-frequency oscillation (HFO) spatial distributions across vigilance states.

 The framework quantifies when truncated intracranial EEG recordings reliably approximate full-recording HFO spatial patterns.